maikelpenz/dataflow-automation-infra/README.md

 - Using a web browser go to your forked repository on Github.
 On the top menu, click on `Actions`
 - Click on the green button `I understand my workflows..`

-#### 5 - Command line tool: Create branh to trigger the deployment pipeline
+#### 5 - Command line tool: Create branch to trigger the deployment pipeline
 With the repository forked and the credentials configured we now need to create a branch to push the infrastructure to _dev_, _test_ and _production_ environments.

 The *dataflow-automation-infra* repository - *partially* - follows the [Gitflow branching pattern](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow):